ba-st/Launchpad/docs/reference/Configuration.md

 # Applications Configuration

-Many applications require configuration parameters provided by some external source.
+Usually applications require configuration parameters provided by some external source.
 Launchpad provides abstractions for dealing with the definition of the application parameters and their values.